While the point of sale (POS) system gets a lot of credit, a kitchen order system is just as essential to the success of any restaurant.

 The main purpose of a kitchen order system is to route orders coming from your POS to the correct kitchen station.
 In practice, this means that when servers enter an order into the POS, it immediately appears on the tablets or screens mounted in your kitchen, providing a seamless line of communication between your front-of-house and back-of-house teams.
 This technology ultimately helps to streamline kitchen communications, decrease ticket times, and eliminate errors – all of which makes for smoother day-to-day operations.

 The most important piece of kitchen display system hardware is the screen itself.
-In some cases, you can use mobile touchscreen tablets like iPads as your kitchen display.
-One of the biggest benefits of using a mobile tablet is that installation is relatively quick and can be as simple as setting up a tablet stand.
+In some cases, you can use mobile touchscreen tablets as your kitchen display.
+A tablet display works with virtually any commercial kitchen layout because the installation is relatively quick and can be as simple as setting up a tablet stand.
 However, tablets may not be durable enough for very hot or hectic kitchens, so make sure any kitchen display system hardware you’re using is tough enough to handle your specific back of house environment.

 In other cases, you might opt for a larger, no-touch LCD screen for your specific kitchen setup.
 In this case, you’ll likely need to install these screens directly in your kitchen, which comes at an added cost.
 If you’re choosing a no-touch kitchen display screen or multiple kitchen screens, think carefully about where you’ll be mounting the system and what size you need to ensure full visibility.

 In addition to the kitchen screens themselves, most kitchen display systems also include peripheral hardware, such as: